So, the wonderful people at DK publishing teamed up with Marvel to release Marvel’s The Avenger’s Encyclopedia.

 As an added bonus, the book comes with prints of Amazing Fantasy #15 by Jack Kirby and Iron Man #1 by Adi Granov.
 These are tucked away in a pouch on the inside front cover.

+While well-organized, the structure of each section is a little confusing at first, especially once the reader gets past the golden age chapter.
+The artwork is arranged chronologically by series.
+For example, it will display all the Avengers covers for that era for five or six pages and then switch to Spider-Man covers and so on.
+To compound matters, the silver age section doesn’t start with Fantastic Four #1 despite that being the official start of the Marvel Universe, which may confuse longtime Marvel readers.
+This makes the dates of the discussed covers jump around a lot.
 Often, people look at the side effects should consult with a medical doctor right away. overnight viagra This medication is available in the capsule form and is selling like purchase generic levitra sales here hot cakes on online stores.
 European doctors have recommended to their patients with digestive disorders to cialis canada cheap drink Karlovy Vary mineral water from the16th century.
 A diagnosing of systemic mycosis typically is confirmed once a best price sildenafil plant life is cultured, or grown, in a very laboratory dish from a sample of the patient’s humor, bone marrow, urine, blood, funiculars fluid, or different tissue.

 A few significant artists like Frank Miller and Todd McFarlane don’t have mini-articles spotlighting them.
 It can’t be because they’ve done work for other companies since most of the artists the book spotlights have done that also.
 It’s also strange that the newer eras have fewer artists spotlighted.
 Now, this may be due to their work not facing the test of time yet, but one would expect they would be spotlighted as a significant talent in today’s comics.
 (Oh, well.
 At least it didn’t include any covers by Rob Liefeld.)